-A copy of the Return to Learn protocol can be obtained in the school nurse's office.
+A copy of the Return to Learn protocol can be obtained in the school nurse's office. - provide an electronic link once published online.

 CARE OF STUDENTS WITH DISABILITIES

 If your child has diabetes and requires assistance with managing this condition while at school and school functions, a Diabetes Care Plan must be submitted to the building/district nurse.
 Parents/guardians are responsible for and must: